2013 Cincinnati Reds season

-The 2013 Cincinnati Reds season was the 124th season for the franchise in Major League Baseball, and their 11th at Great American Ball Park.
+The 2013 Cincinnati Reds season was the 144th season for the franchise in Major League Baseball, and their 11th at Great American Ball Park.
 During the 2013 season, the Reds returned to the playoffs for a second straight season, after a 97–65 season in 2012, in which they lost in 5 games in the NLDS.
 On September 23, due to the Washington Nationals' loss to the St. Louis Cardinals, the Reds clinched a spot in the post-season.
 They entered the playoffs as a Wild Card team, becoming the first team to qualify for the postseason after finishing third in their respective division.
-They lost in the 2013 National League Wild Card Game to the Pittsburgh Pirates.
+They lost in the NLWC Game to the Pittsburgh Pirates.
+This was the Reds' last winning season and playoff appearance until 2020, and their last playoff appearance in a full season until 2025.